 Despite the disadvantages mentioned above, there are several advantages users can expect to encounter when entering any crypto exchange.
-Kraken is trusted, and has low fees.
+Kraken is trusted and has low fees.
 Proof of the trust granted to Kraken can be found in the fact that the Japanese government and European banks regulate it.

 Bitcoin Arbitrage Obstacles

 Bitcoin arbitrage deals seem so simple to conduct to earn an easy profit, so why isn’t everyone in the world doing it?
-Well, cryptocurrencies are not regulated by all countries, so crypto exchanges need to meet some of the requirements before everybody can use them.:
+Well, cryptocurrencies are not regulated by all countries, so crypto exchanges need to meet some of the requirements before everybody can use them:

-One of example of obstacles caused by KYC (Know Your Customer) regulations is the need to own a bank account in the country where the exchange is based.
+One of an example of obstacles caused by KYC (Know Your Customer) regulations is the need to own a bank account in the country where the exchange is based.
 Also, to start trading, the account should be verified, which usually takes a bank about a day.

-To avoid waiting until money is wired to an exchange, and to be able to use it as soon as there is a profitable arbitrage deal, users should be aware of the risks connected to storing currency in an exchange wallet.
+To avoid waiting until the money is wired to an exchange, and to be able to use it as soon as there is a profitable arbitrage deal, users should be aware of the risks connected to storing currency in an exchange wallet.
 There have been multiple hacks of even the biggest and safest crypto exchanges, which means promising safety doesn’t mean providing it.
 However, there is one recommendation that Applicature can give to traders in order to protect their money: keeping money in cold storage.